 - 1. Carefully install the Control Assembly and its associated components. - 2.
 From the top of the oven, install the two screws that hold the EPC Control Assembly in place. - 3.
-Reconnect the previously removed fittings to the bottom of the EPC Control Assembly. - 4.
-Reconnect the previously removed fittings at the back of the EPC Control Assembly - 5.
-Reconnect the EPC feedthrough tube nuts. - 6.
-On the EPC Control PCB on the left side door, reconnect the EPC Control Assembly ribbon cable to J1. - 7.
-Connect the EPC Control Assembly power wires to the connector removed earlier and then plug it into the Power Distribution board. - 8.
-Close the left side door of the oven (upper left door of the Class C Oven). - 9.
-Hold the top plate of the oven in place and then install and tighten the four screws. - 10.
+Reconnect the three fittings to the bottom of the EPC Control Assembly. - 4.
+Reconnect the three fittings at the back of the EPC Control Assembly - 5.
+Reinstall the EPC Control Assembly cover, inserting and tightening the ten screws holding it in place. - 6.
+Reconnect the EPC feedthrough tube nuts. - 7.
+On the EPC Control PCB on the left side door, reconnect the EPC Control Assembly ribbon cable to J1. - 8.
+Connect the EPC Control Assembly power wires to the connector removed earlier and then plug it into the Power Distribution board. - 9.
+Close the left side door of the oven (upper left door of the Class C Oven). - 10.
+Hold the top plate of the oven in place and then install and tighten the four screws. - 11.
 Close the oven front door.